ASU-CompMethodsPhysics-PHY494/final-stern-gerlach-simulation/poster/README.md

 ## Other demo materials

-You may bring a laptop to show additional animations etc that are not easily communicated on static posters but your poster must stand on its own without the additional demo materials.
+You may bring a laptop or other device to show additional animations or produce sounds that are not easily communicated on static posters but your poster must stand on its own without the additional demo materials.

 ## Poster content